-Last winter, the "Beast from the East" and Storm Emma caused insurance pay-outs to homeowners and businesses in the U.K. for storm, flood and burst pipe damage to increase 290% - from £93 million to £361 million during the first quarter of 2018.
+Last winter, the "Beast from the East" and Storm Emma caused insurance payouts to homeowners and businesses in the U.K. for storm, flood and burst pipe damage to increase 290%—US$119 million to US$462 million during the first quarter of 2018.

 Be ready wherever and whenever freeze hits your assets.

-"It is never too late to start preparing for winter weather," explains Owen Lewis, FM Global account engineering group manager.
-"Many risk managers can be daunted by the misconception that winter weather proofing is labor intensive."
+"It is never too late to start preparing for winter weather," explains Owen Lewis, FM Global operations vice president and account engineering group manager.
+"Many risk managers can be daunted by the misconception that winter weatherproofing is labor intensive."

 Lewis offers some practical steps to take now:

 - Appoint a "weather watcher" to monitor weather conditions—24 hours' notice can make a big difference.

 - Maintain temperatures in key areas above 39⁰F (4⁰C).

 - Develop an emergency plan that considers actions to take if your heating system fails for an extended period.

 - Check both wet- and dry-pipe sprinkler systems regularly to make sure they are ice-free and remain in service to protect your business from a fire.

 - For wet-pipe sprinkler systems, ensure that the protected area and any area the sprinkler pipework runs through is maintained above 39⁰F (4⁰C).